 On the day of the Final, Saturday 30 July 1966, the police took the real trophy from the FA’s Lancaster Gate headquarters to Wembley, where it was given to the Queen who later presented it to the victorious England captain, Bobby Moore.
 Minutes later on the pitch Bird’s replica was given to the England players for their celebrations, and it was that cup, not the real Jules Rimet trophy, which was taken to the Royal Garden Hotel in Kensington for the post-match celebrations.
 Not that anybody in the crowd would have been able to notice the difference.

-When it came to the next finals, in Mexico in 1970, it was time for the FA to return the trophy to FIFA, who run the game internationally.
+When it came to the next finals, in Mexico in 1970, it was time for the FA to return the trophy to FIFA who run the game internationally.
 But which trophy did the FA send back?
 After all, there were now two.
 The FA handed FIFA the replica.
-In Mexico Brazil won the World Cup for the third time, and FIFA honoured the achievement by allowing Brazil to keep the Jules Rimet Trophy outright, although it was the replica they were keeping.
+In Mexico Brazil won the World Cup for the third time and FIFA honoured the achievement by allowing Brazil to keep the Jules Rimet Trophy outright, although it was the replica they were keeping.

-Thirteen years later it was stolen again, never to be found again, this time in Brazil, which was ironic given that back in 1966 when it first went missing Brazil said that the theft was a sacrilege that would never have happened in their country, where even the thieves loved football too much.
+Thirteen years later the replica was stolen, never to be found again, this time in Brazil, which was ironic given that back in 1966 when it first went missing Brazil said that the theft was a sacrilege that would never have happened in their country, where even the thieves loved football too much.

 By then the real World Cup was hidden under George Bird’s bed.
 Twice his house was burgled, and twice the thieves failed to come across the trophy.
 After Bird died in 1995 his family auctioned the Cup, which was described in Sotheby’s catalogue as a replica.
-It should have had a scrap value of around one-and-a-half thousand pounds, yet it sold for £254,500.
+It sold for £254,500.
 The successful buyer?
 FIFA.